cesarnml/aws-solutions-architect-associate-ssa-c03/README.md

   - Destination but allow requests, CORS HEADERS `Access-Control-Allow-Origin`, `Access-Control-Allow-Methods`
 - `Amazon S3 - MFA Delete`
   - Required: Permanently delete an object, or disable Versioning.
 Only bucket owner and root account can disable MFA delete
+  - `aws configure --profile NAME-OF-PROFILE`
+  - `aws s3api put-bucket-versioning --bucket NAME-OF-BUCKET --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "ARN-OF-MFA-DEVICE MFA-CODE" --profile NAME-OF-PROFILE`
+- `S3 Access Logs`
+  - Can be analyzed using Amazon Athena
+  - DO NOT set logging bucket to same as monitoring bucket!!!
+    - Leads to a logging loop!!!
+  -